-This was rather limiting to observe participants' strong intrinsic motivation and the aftereffects of the decision.
-Furthermore, we conducted the study with a relatively small number of participants, which could have introduced random variability in the study results.
-Future work could use longer-term, larger-scale, live deployments in investigating the effect of \sysname{}.
+This was rather limiting to observe each step of the decision-making process---information seeking, understanding, and decision-making---and the aftereffects of the decision.
+The relatively small sample size (n=12 per condition) also limits statistical power and may introduce random variability in the results; non-significant findings should therefore be interpreted as inconclusive.
+Future work should adopt longer-term, larger-scale, in-situ field deployments to more robustly evaluate the effects of \sysname{}.